angakh/vatchesblog/_posts/2025-03-09-prompt-engineering-10-flaws-and-3-templates-that-work.md

 ---
+author: Vatché
+category: opinion
+date: 2025-03-09
+description: Learn from common prompting mistakes and use proven templates for writing and coding.
+Transform your AI interactions from frustrating to effective with these practical approaches.
+img: posts/20250309/prompting.jpeg
 layout: post
 read_time: true
 show_date: true
+tags:
+- Artificial Intelligence
+- Development & DevOps
+- Technical Tutorials
+- Tools & Productivity
-title: "Prompt Engineering: 10 Fatal Flaws & 3 Templates That Work"
+title: 'Prompt Engineering: 10 Fatal Flaws & 3 Templates That Work'
-date: 2025-03-09
-img: posts/20250309/prompting.jpeg
-tags: [prompt engineering, artificial intelligence, AI writing, coding, templates, best practices]
-category: opinion
-author: Vatché
-description: "Learn from common prompting mistakes and use proven templates for writing and coding.
-Transform your AI interactions from frustrating to effective with these practical approaches."
 ---

 In this post we will cover some common mistakes I have seen people make in my training sessions and lunch-n-learns.
 I will also be providing you with some of the prompting methods that I have used successfully.